dapinedo/R/docs/index.md

 #### Data Scientist with R
 1. <a href="https://rpubs.com/odenipinedo/introduction-to-R" target="_blank" rel="noopener noreferrer">introduction to R</a>
 2. <a href="https://rpubs.com/odenipinedo/intermediate-R" target="_blank" rel="noopener noreferrer">intermediate R</a>
-3. introduction to the Tidyverse
+3. <a href="https://rpubs.com/odenipinedo/introduction-to-the-Tidyverse" target="_blank" rel="noopener noreferrer">introduction to the Tidyverse</a>
 4. data manipulation with dplyr
 5. joining data with dplyr
 6. <a href="https://rpubs.com/odenipinedo/introduction-to-data-visualization-with-ggplot2" target="_blank" rel="noopener noreferrer">introduction to data visualization with ggplot2</a>